 The younger kids are playing mostly independently – looking through books, playing with toys, playing together, and sometimes wandering into the classroom to sit with us.

-Oldest needs a break so we stop to play for awhile.
+Oldest needs a break so we stop to play for a while.
 Even though it feels like I should be doing 100 other things, I spend about 10 minutes playing with all the girls together.
 They love it when I play with them, so I am trying to make it more of a priority.
-We all 4 play a hazard game of catch and manage to not break anything – success!
+We all 4 play a haphazard game of catch and manage to not break anything – success!